QuantRocket Blog

 Challenge 2: Retail quants are busy

 Quantitative trading is time-intensive.
 Researching alpha, debugging algos, and monitoring and evaluating deployed strategies involves a lot of ongoing effort.
-Platforms like QuantRocket, Quantopian, and QuantConnect make quant trading easier, but that doesn't mean they make it easy.
+Platforms like QuantRocket and QuantConnect make quant trading easier, but that doesn't mean they make it easy.

 Whereas professional traders can muscle through the difficulties of quant trading because it's their job to do so, nonprofessional traders holding down day jobs and moonlighting as quants often find the workload too great.
 After price, lack of time is the most frequently cited reason why nonprofessional users cancel their QuantRocket subscription.

-We should perhaps understand much of the retail interest in quantitative trading as aspirational.
+Much of the retail interest in quantitative trading is aspirational.
 That is, many people want to be quants, but many of them will not be able to carry it out, if only because other responsibilities get in the way.
 In contrast, professional traders, by definition, have already traveled further along the vocational path of trading; they are thus a more dependable and predictable customer segment.

 Challenge 3: There aren't enough retail quants